santojos/Distributed-Systems/Fallacies of distributed systems/Readme.md

 **Some challanges:**
 1. Network is shared in big bad internet
-2. On Hardware side : Power failure , Hardware going down,
+2. On Hardware side : Power failures, Hardware going down, etc..
-3. On Software Side : Message dropping over network, mesages ques going down, no backup, bugs in code and Security Threats like DDos attacks,
+3. On Software Side : Message dropping over network, mesages queus going down, no backup, bugs in code and Security Threats like DDos attacks...
-4. Decentralized distribured network on which some side is not in out control, say we integrated wiht a third part PG
+4. Decentralized distribured network in which some side is not in our control for exaple .. say we integrated with a third part Payment Gateway

 ---